balena-io-experimental/balena-homeassistant/README.md

 Note that to specify any of these configuration variables as an environment variable they should be prepended with `HC_`.

 ## Integrate Home Assistant with balenaSense
-You can follow the [balenaSense tutorial](https://www.balena.io/blog/build-an-environment-and-air-quality-monitor-with-raspberry-pi/) to create a self-contained air quality monitoring device.
+You can follow the [balenaSense tutorial](https://www.balena.io/blog/balenasense-v2-updated-temperature-pressure-and-humidity-monitoring-for-raspberry-pi/) to create a self-contained air quality monitoring device.
 Confirm that your balenaSense installation is up and running on the same network as this project.

-Add a device variable to your balenaSense device in the balenaCloud dashboard.
-In the “Add variable” popup, for “NAME” enter TELEGRAF_MQTT_URL_PORT and then paste the IP from your Home Assistant application into the “VALUE” box.
-Append :1883 after the address which is the port number.
-After clicking "Add" balenaSense will restart and begin publishing its sensor data to Home Assistant.
+The balenaSense tutorial also has a section about [Home Assistant integration](https://www.balena.io/blog/balenasense-v2-updated-temperature-pressure-and-humidity-monitoring-for-raspberry-pi/#integration-with-home-assistant-span-idhome-assistantspan).
+To summarize:

+Add an `MQTT_ADDRESS` device variable to your balenaSense project with a value of your Home Assistant device's IP address.
+Make sure MQTT is enabled as described above.

 Before we can actually see the sensors in Home Assistant, we need to add them to the configuration.yaml file.
 You can see the sensors we want to add by opening the file /hass-config/sense.yaml in the configuration editor.
 Copy the full contents of this file and paste into the bottom of the configuration.yaml file.